Logo

 If you have an established business, use historical data to create your forecasts.
 If you have a new business or haven’t implemented analytics or other forms of data tracking, now is the time to start.

-Historical data isn't always an accurate prediction of the future, but it can serve as a solid foundation for your forecasts.
+While historical data isn't always an accurate prediction of the future, it can serve as a solid foundation for your forecasts.

 Use a Simple Model

 The fewer variables you have to keep track of, the better.
 Why?
-Because it will be easier to:
+Because it will be more easy to:

 • Achieve your sales goals